V-Sekai/manuals/prototypes/20230908-bendable-screen-generative-assistant.md

 The proposed strategy is to focus solely on voice interactions and a speech-to-text interface using GGML, excluding Python.
 This approach will require a deep understanding of GGML and its applications in creating interactive and responsive AI that can effectively process and respond to voice commands.

+Avoid embedded software development.
+Connect the display directly to the compute.

 ## The Upside

 The upside is the potential creation of a unique digital assistant that leverages the power of generative AI.
 This could revolutionize the way we interact with technology and open up new possibilities in the field of AI.